Provisional Irish Republican Army: Support from other countries and organisations

 Libyan leader Colonel Muammar Gaddafi was a supplier of arms to the IRA, donating two shipments of arms in the early 1970s, and another five in the mid-1980s.
 The final shipment in 1987 was intercepted by French authorities, but the prior four shipments included 1,200 AKM assault rifles, 26 DShK heavy machine guns, 40 general-purpose machine guns, 33 RPG-7 rocket launchers, 10 SAM-7 surface-to-air missiles, 10 LPO-50 flamethrowers, and over two tonnes of plastic explosive Semtex.

-Another main source of support was from Irish Americans, who donated weapons and money.
-The backbone of IRA support in the United States was the Irish Northern Aid Committee, better known as NORAID, who in addition to raising money for the families of IRA prisoners also secretly funneled money and weapons to the IRA.
-In the United States in November 1982, five men, including Michael Flannery of NORAID and George Harrison, were acquitted of smuggling arms to the IRA after they claimed the Central Intelligence Agency (CIA) had approved the shipment through arms dealer George de Meo, although de Meo denied any connection with the CIA.
-Harrison's conservative estimate was that he smuggled 2,000–2,500 weapons and approximately 1,000,000 rounds of ammunition to Ireland.
-However, after American authorities shut down the IRA arms trafficking transatlantic network in America in the early 1980s, the IRA shift its entire focus on importing a large number of weapons from its already-established networks in Europe and the Middle East.
-Irish American support was weakened by the 11 September 2001 attacks and the subsequent "War on Terror".
+He also gave $12 million in cash to the IRA.